rehmatt/java-http-server/README.md

 The main method is located in the class ServerApplication.
 It allows to pass an additional command line argument to specify a different root directory than the default one "./".

 All other used classes are implemented as Singleton and will be initialized before starting the http server and after the application.properties were read.

+The application.properties can be overridden by specifying the exact same VM args

+Default values:
+* server.host=localhost
+* server.port=8080
+* mongodb.host=localhost
+* mongodb.port=27017
+* mongodb.database=wallApp

 ### HttpServer